nandiheath/dc-data/importer/README.md

 ./cli.js update candidates [candidate_id_from] [candidate_id_to]

 # example
-# if you want to update candidate id 5379
+# if you want to update candidate id 5379 only
 ./cli.js update 5379 5379

+# if you want to update all 2019 candidates
+./cli.js update 4406 5503
 ```

 ## Update constituencies